owkin/PyDESeq2/README.md

 for differential expression analysis (DEA) with bulk RNA-seq data, originally in R.
 It aims to facilitate DEA experiments for python users.

+As PyDESeq2 is a re-implementation of [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) from scratch, you may experience some differences in terms of retrieved values or available features.

-Currently, available features broadly correspond to the default settings of DESeq2 (v1.34.0), but we plan to implement more in the near future.
+Currently, available features broadly correspond to the default settings of DESeq2 (v1.34.0) for single-factor analysis, but we plan to implement more in the near future.
 In case there is a feature you would particularly like to be implemented, feel free to open an issue.

 ## Installation